TxSSC

 Adults: Lagging in Internet Understanding2

-Most of your teachers, parents or trusted adults, and “authorities” are Gen Xers, Baby Boomers, and a few Millennials.
-In 1991, Marc Prensky described these adults as “Digital Immigrants” because they were not raised with smartphones or 24/7 internet like your generation.
-As a result, some adults adapt to new technology with ease, while others struggle to achieve digital proficiency.
+Most of your teachers, parents or trusted adults, and “authorities” are Gen Xers, Baby Boomers, or Millennials.
+In 1991, Marc Prensky described these adults as “Digital Immigrants” because unlike your generation they were not raised with smartphones or social media and internet.
+As a result, some adults adapt to new technology with ease, while others struggle.

 Adults warn young people about dangers and say, “Kids today think they know everything.”
-Adults have forgotten when they once had a “teen brain” filled with hormones, cognitive biases (we will talk about these in the next module), and a half-formed prefrontal cortex long before “life” happened (i.e., experience) making them more aware of suspicious people and situations.
-A big difference between when adults were young and today is back then all of the bad decisions they made were not captured forever on the internet.
+Adults have forgotten they once had a teen brain filled with hormones, cognitive biases (we will talk about these in the next module), and a half-formed prefrontal cortex long before experience made them more aware of suspicious people and situations.
+A big difference between when adults were young and today is back then all of the bad decisions they made were likely not captured forever on the internet.
+As a result, adults often want to warn young people how decisions, now that they can be captured forever, can impact their life long into the future.
+Some adults even joke they would not have a job if there was proof of things they did when they were young.

 Young People: Pioneers of a Whole New World